kirillmega000/introduction_to_distributed_technologies_2022_2023-i-k4112c-petuhov_k_a/article/article.md

 according to the pods resource requirements.
 Basic scheduler can be replaced with the custom one.
 It could be written manually, the main requirement is compliance to the specific API.
 You can see the example [here](https://developer.ibm.com/articles/creating-a-custom-kube-scheduler/).
-Otherwise, in this article will be described only capabilities of the kube-scheduler.
+Otherwise, in this article will be described only the capabilities of the kube-scheduler.

 ## Why it is important?